-We promote a planned approach to the provision of facilities and opportunities to participate in sport.
-In doing so we add value to the work of others and help to deliver sustainable development goals through:
+By promoting a forward planning approach to the provision of facilities and opportunities to participate in sport, we add value to the work of others and help to deliver sustainable development goals.
+We achieve this through:

-- Recognising and taking full advantage of the unique role of sport and active recreation in contributing to a wide array of policy and community aspirations, including leisure, health, and education.
+- Recognising and taking full advantage of the unique role of sport and physical activity in contributing to a wide array of policy and community aspirations, including leisure, health, and education

-- Using sport and recreation as a fundamental part of the planning and delivery of sustainable communities.
+- Using sport and activity as a fundamental part of the planning and delivery of sustainable communities

 - The development of partnership working using sport and active recreation as a common interest.

 In line with the Government’s National Planning Policy Framework (paragraph 73), we advocate that at the core of planning for sport should be a robust and up-to-date assessment of the needs for sport and recreational facilities as well as opportunities for new provision.

 The results of the assessment should be developed into a clear strategy for meeting the identified needs, integrated into forward planning and applied within development management.

 By doing so, the planning system will be able to meet the requirements of the NPPF, secure the considerable benefits that positive planning for sport can provide, and help to meet our planning objectives.